Report Shows States Increasing Efforts on Distracted Driving

 State highway safety agencies from every state as well as the District of Columbia, Guam and American Samoa participated in the survey.
 Key findings are noted below.

 - Distracted driving has emerged as a priority for state highway safety agencies.
-Twenty-seven states, D.C., and Guam indicated that distracted driving is included in their Strategic Highway Safety Plans (SHSPs).
+Thirty-nine states and D.C. indicated that distracted driving is included in their Strategic Highway Safety Plans (SHSPs).
 These plans reflect the statewide highway safety priorities of state safety-related agencies including Departments of Transportation, Departments of Motor Vehicles, as well as highway safety offices and many other state and local agencies.
 The detailed plans are only updated every few years; to already have more than half of the states listing distraction as a priority reflects the states' commitment on this serious issue.
 GHSA expects additional states to include distraction as SHSPs are updated.

 - States have improved data collection efforts.
 In 2003, only 17 states collected information about distraction as a factor in crashes.
 Today, 43 states and D.C. report they collect this crucial data.
 Good data is a key component of a strong highway safety program, and GHSA is confident every state will include distraction in the near future.

 - States have been passing a variety of distracted driving laws.
-Twenty-eight states, D.C. and Guam now ban text messaging by all drivers.
+As of February 2015, Fourty-four states, D.C., Puerto Rico, Guam, and the U.S. Virgin Islands now ban text messaging by all drivers.
 The first state to do this was Washington in 2007, so states have been moving very quickly in this area.
-Seven states, D.C. and the U.S. Virgin Islands ban hand-held cell phone use behind the wheel for all drivers.
-School bus drivers are prohibited from talking behind the wheel in 18 states and D.C.
+Fourteen states, D.C., Puerto Rico, Guam, and the U.S. Virgin Islands ban hand-held cell phone use behind the wheel for all drivers.
+School bus drivers are prohibited from talking behind the wheel in 20 states and D.C.

 - States are emphasizing public education.
-Thirty-seven states and D.C. have public information/education campaigns to warn about the dangers of driver distraction.
-Eight states noted they have initiated efforts to provide training or technical assistance to the judiciary on this topic.
+Fourty-seven states and D.C. have public information/education campaigns to warn about the dangers of driver distraction.
+Two states noted they have initiated efforts to provide training or technical assistance to the judiciary on this topic.

 - Public/private partnerships are increasing.
 Thirty-five states are working with other state agencies and private employers to address distracted driving.
 Sixteen states and D.C. have worked with other state agencies or private companies to develop distracted driving policies for their employees.